Lucasmasclee/rijflow-app/README.md

   FOR UPDATE USING (auth.uid() = id);

 -- Instructors can see their own rijschool
-CREATE POLICY "Instructors can manage own rijschool" ON public.rijscholen FOR ALL USING (auth.uid() = instructor_id);
+CREATE POLICY "Instructors can manage own rijschool" ON public.instructors FOR ALL USING (auth.uid() = instructor_id);

 -- Instructors can see their students